amitgarg/apps-flow-bookmarks/README.md

 ## Features
 ### Commands contributed to Command Palette

-- `TMP: Load Bookmarks from an App`
+- `ACN: Load Bookmarks from an App`
 This command loads bookmarks from an app.
 To use this command, run the command directly.

-- `TMP: Initialize Bookmarks for an App`
+- `ACN: Initialize Bookmarks for an App`
 This command initializes bookmarks for an app. creates multiColorBookmarks.json in the respective *apps/{apps-name}* directory.
 To use this command, run the command directly.

-- `TMP: Save Bookmarks for App`
+- `ACN: Save Bookmarks for App`
 This command saves bookmarks for the active app.
 To use this command, run the command directly.

-- `TMP: Manage Joined Flows for an App`
+- `ACN: Manage Joined Flows for an App`
 This command manages joined flows for an app.
 To use this command, run the command directly.
 It will open the joinedBookmarks.json file in editor.
 User can add/remove joined flows from this file.

-- `TMP: Search Flows Across Apps with keywords`
+- `ACN: Search Flows Across Apps with keywords`
 This command searches flows across apps with keywords.
 To use this command, run the command directly.
 This command opens the Search Panel, user can see which all apps are listed in the search results.
 User can load the bookmarks for the app and again search in flows specific to that app.
 The space separated keywords are coverted to OR query. (keyword1)|(keyword2) Following type of keywords are supported.
     - file name
     - text or any tags in flow name (any tags which can be agreed on team level)
     - app name (in joined flows as well)

+- `ACN: Reset`
+It is recommended to run this command when user switches to other branch which might have discrepency in flows.
+This command drops all in-memory flows and bookmarks, and loads all flows again from file system.
+To use this command, run the command directly.

 ### Views Contributed
 - `FLOW-WISE BOOKMARKS` (Contributed by [MCB]((https://marketplace.visualstudio.com/items?itemName=DeepakPahawa.flowbookmark)))